stolostron/kui-web-terminal/README.md

 ```

 ### Run dockerized tests
-1. Modify `./options.yaml` to fill in the cluster info:
+1. Modify `./options.yaml` to fill in the cluster info.
+For example:
 ```
 options:
   identityProvider: kube:admin